bergie/hallo/README.md

 * halloformat - Adds Bold, Italic, StrikeThrough and Underline support to the toolbar.
 (Pick with options: "formattings": ["bold", "italic", "strikeThough", "underline"])
 * halloheadings - Adds support for H1, H2, H3.
 You can pass a headings option key "headers" with an array of header sizes (i.e. headers: [1,2,5,6])
 * hallojustify - Adds align left, center, right support
-* hallolists - Adds support for ordered and unordered lists
+* hallolists - Adds support for ordered and unordered lists (Pick with options: "lists": {"ordered": false, "unordered": true})
 * halloreundo - Adds support for undo and redo
 * hallolink - Adds support to add links to a selection (currently not working)